 Please note!

-- At the first commissioning respectively after a reset to factory setting the Ethernet interface has no IP address. - For online access, you have to assign valid IP address data to it by means of "Initialization". - After initialization, you can transfer the IP address data to your project.
+At the first commissioning respectively after a reset to factory setting the Ethernet interface has no IP address.
+For online access, you have to assign valid IP address data to it by means of "Initialization".
+After initialization, you can transfer the IP address data to your project.
 The CPU has an integrated Ethernet PG/OP channel.
-This channel allows you to program and remote control your CPU.

-- The Ethernet PG/OP channel (X1/X4) is designed as switch.
-This enables PG/OP communication via the connections X1 and X4. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration with a DHCP server is supported. - Default diagnostics addresses: 2025 ...
-2040 - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device.

-- 1. Install your System SLIO with your CPU. - 2.
-Wire the system by connecting cables for voltage supply and signals. - 3.
-Connect the one of the Ethernet jacks (X1, X4) of the Ethernet PG/OP channel to Ethernet. - 4.
-Switch on the power supply. - After a short boot time the CP is ready for communication.
+This channel allows you to pro- gram and remote control your CPU.
+The Ethernet PG/OP channel (X1/X5) is designed as switch.
+This enables PG/OP communication via the connections X1 and X5.
+Configurable connections are possible.
+DHCP respectively the assignment of the network configuration with a DHCP server is connected. is supported.
+Default diagnostics addresses: 8169 8184 Via the Ethernet PG/OP channel, you have access to: Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. WebVisu project, which is to be created in the SPEED7 Studio.
+Assembly and commis- 1.
+Install your System SLIO with your CPU. sioning 2.
+Wire the system by connecting cables for voltage supply and signals.
+3. Connect the one of the Ethernet jacks (X1, X5) of the Ethernet PG/OP channel to Ethernet.
+4. Switch on the power supply. ⇒ After a short boot time the CP is ready for communication.
 He possibly has no IP address data and requires an initialization.

-"Initialization" via PLC functions

-The initialization via PLC functions takes place with the following proceeding:

-Determine the current Ethernet (MAC) address of your Ethernet PG/OP channel.
-This can be found at the front of your CPU with the name "MAC PG/OP: ...".
+"Initialization" via PLC The initialization via PLC functions takes place with the following proceeding: functions Determine the current Ethernet (MAC) address of your Ethernet PG/OP channel.
+This can be found at the front of your CPU with the name "MAC PG/OP:".
+X1 PG/OP X5 PG/OP